jwstwfss/NIRCam-line-finding/README.md

 Steps for running the line-finding tool after installing are as follows:

 1. Download the data.
-2. Rename the folder POPPIES[Number] from [Number].
-3. Point CODE_DIR, OUTPUT_DIR, and DATA_DIR to the appropriate directories in the [mainPOPPIES.py](http://mainPOPPIES.py) file.
+2. Point CODE_DIR, OUTPUT_DIR, and DATA_DIR to the appropriate directories in the [mainPOPPIES.py](http://mainPOPPIES.py) file.
-4. Run `python mainPOPPIES.py`
+3. Run `python mainPOPPIES.py`
-5. Enter the number of the parallel field (e.g., "004").
+4. Enter the number of the parallel field (e.g., "004").
-6. Hit ENTER or 'c' to go through the wavelength decomposition and find peaks, and only go through candidates identified by this method, or 'all' to go through all objects identified photometrically.
+5. Hit ENTER or 'c' to go through the wavelength decomposition and find peaks, and only go through candidates identified by this method, or 'all' to go through all objects identified photometrically.
-7. Enter a username.
+6. Enter a username.
-8. Inspect objects individually.
+7. Inspect objects individually.
-9. Choose what to do with each object (accept, reject, etc.).
+8. Choose what to do with each object (accept, reject, etc.).
 The outputs are saved in the OUTPUT_DIR directory, including line catalogs and 1D spectra figures.

 ----